-The Derived Files Analysis report allows you to view a specified file's affected outputs.
+The Derived Files Analysis report lets you view a specified file's affected outputs.
 For example, this report answers the question, "If I change file X, what outputs will be affected?"
 A file is likely to be affected if it is produced concurrently with, or subsequent to, reads of the specified file.